 Text classification deals with predicting in which categories a text fits.
 As if you're shown an image you could quickly tell if there's a dog or a cat in it, we build NLP models to distinguish between a Jane Austen's novel or a Charlotte Bronte's poem.
-It's all about feeding models with labeled examples and see how it start predicting over the very same labels.
+It's all about feeding models with labelled examples and seeing how they start predicting over the very same labels.

-Let's see examples over a spam classifier.
+Let's see examples of a spam classifier.